omkarmoghe/omkarmoghe.github.io/_jobs/lendinghome.md

 order: 3
 ---

 I worked on the same team throughout my time at LendingHome which served many different internal "Ops" teams.
+Ultimately we were known simply as the "Money" Team, as we owned the most, if not all our systems that moved money.

 ## Servicing, Payment Operations, and Treasury